A Food Forest in your Garden

 Topics include how to source and propagate forest garden plants, a practical guide to rolling out and adapting a plan in various situations, how to get the most from plants through pruning, how to design to avoid weed problems in the future, how to make sure that your food forest stays accessible at all times of year and, most important of all, methods of cooking the produce.
 I explain forest gardening principles such as ‘the more you pick, the more you get’, the Panda Principle and how the forest gardening year works.

 If you would like your copy signed, please say so and tell me any dedication text you would like in the Additional Information box on the checkout page.
-Unfortunately due to Brexit I can only send to the UK, but for other countries it is also available from Permanent Publications and online booksellers.

 It’s great to see a forest gardening book written with Scottish conditions in mind.
 This is one of the best recent books I’ve read aimed at smaller-scale forest gardens too, and is especially good with its coverage of the many herbaceous crops it is possible to grow.